Employees on ships

 Submit your application

 When the treatment has been completed, the application must be sent to Helfo.
-This must be done within 6 months from each treatment date.
+This must be done within 6 months.

 The application must contain